mrkschan/learning-repo/README.md

 # How to Build #

 Ant 1.7+ is required to build the deployment .war.
-Use the syntax of following line to build.
+The build process need a proper configuration of j2ee server.
+Modify the file build.properties and change the j2ee.server.path according to your environment.

->ant -Dj2ee_server_path=<path_to_j2ee_server> dist
+    j2ee.server.path=<path_to_j2ee_server>

-Here is an example:
+Run the following Ant task to build the .war:

-    ant -Dj2ee_server_path=/opt/apache-tomcat-6.0.20 dist
+    ant dist